Peterborough, South Australia: Railways

-The broad-gauge connection to Adelaide, via Burra, was severed in the late 1980s.
+The broad-gauge connection to Adelaide, via Burra, was closed on 26 July 1988.
 The narrow-gauge line north to Quorn last carried freight in 1980, and was removed, between Eurelia and Bruce in the mid-1980s.
 Grain trains ran as far as Orroroo into the mid-1980s.
 In its later years it was used by tourist trains from Steamtown as far as Eurelia.

+Museums

-Steamtown ceased operations in 2002, however the roundhouse is still used to display its coaches and locomotives.
-The District Council, with funding from the three tiers of government and recovery of the Eurelia line, have subsequently established the Steamtown Heritage Rail Centre, with SA's first Sound & Light Show.
+Steamtown ceased operations in 2002; however, the roundhouse continued to be used to display its coaches and locomotives.
+The District Council, with funding from the three tiers of government and recovery of the Eurelia line, subsequently established the Steamtown Heritage Rail Centre.
+As of August 2025 the Steamtown Heritage Rail Centre and Peterborough Visitor Centre are closed owing to the District Council's financial position.
+It is hoped that they will be reopened in time for the 2026 tourist season, under a new operating model.